 Usually, a project starts, and we receive requirements in different forms.

-For instance: emails, PDFs, meetings, mockups, bug reports, whatever.
+For instance, emails, PDFs, meetings, mockups, bug reports, etc.

 And, of course, we do not prepare a Project Charter or anything similar.
 Bad practice!

 In most cases, we don’t even discuss the business case for the project.

 We do usually create a Work Breakdown Structure.